Nykenik24/love2d-tools/README.md

 ### Contributing rules
 1. Check the code before making the pull request\
-I am not a code reviewer.
+> I am not a code reviewer.
 I will try to check the code that is merged, but errors can go trough.
 2. Try to follow the steps [below](<README.md#Making modules>) when creating the module.
-3. Document every method and be consisent with naming conventions.
+3. Document every method and variable and be consisent with naming conventions.
 4. If you are going to make the module a class, `return` a `new()` method, not the class.
+5. Comments have to be brief.
+6. Make documentation descriptions short and understandable.

 # Making modules
 I'll explain to you how i make every module.
 This can help if you want to [contribute](README.md#Contributing).